 The team aims to inspect premises in accordance with a risk-based programme.
-However, the inspections are centred on those activities in the workplace which the HSE have identified as contributing nationally to the highest rates of accidents/incidents and illhealth at work.
+However, the inspections are centred on those activities in the workplace which the HSE have identified as contributing nationally to the highest rates of accidents/incidents and ill-health at work.
 This programme is based on analysis of injury and ill health generation across known hazard and sector hotspots in businesses, large and small.
-The key topics are, workplace transport, falls from height, slips and trips, musculoskeletal disorders, work induced stress, contact dermatitis, occupational asthma and asbestos.
-In adopting the topic inspection approach, the team will maximise its resources by focusing on these areas rather than completing all-encompassing inspections.
-The inspections are carried out in accordance with the team's quality management system (QMS) procedural documents for health and safety enforcement.
-In previous years we have worked to the standards outlined in HSE guidance LAC 67/1 (Rev 3) "Advice to local authorities on intervention programmes and an inspection rating system".
-This document has been withdrawn by HSE and is under review.
-However the review, whilst keeping 3 categories, A, B and C, only A rated premises would require a full programmed inspection.
-The B categories would be selected for a topic based inspection and alternative interventions planned for C rated premises.
+The key topics are workplace transport, falls from height, slips and trips, musculoskeletal disorders, work induced stress, contact dermatitis, occupational asthma and asbestos.

+In adopting the topic based inspection approach, the team will maximise its resources by focusing on these areas, rather than completing all-encompassing inspections.

+In previous years we have worked to the standards outlined in HSE guidance LAC 67/1(Rev 3) "Advice to local authorities on intervention programmes and an inspection rating system".
+This document has been withdrawn by HSE and has been replaced by LAC 67/2.
+This document reduces the number of premises into which premises can be classified from six to four.
+The new priority rating system is as follows: